The aims for 2009 start with a big cab upgrade. Some work had already been done last year.

 through mastic.
 In addition, the transmission cover was removed, re-conditioned, etch primed,

 primed and gloss painted.
 Shultz was heavily sprayed underneath the cover to improve the sound

 deadening.
-It was then fixed in place using Tiger Bond adhesive and new self-tapping screws.
+It was then fixed in place using PU adhesive and new self-tapping screws.

 The end result was a much more rigid floor with strong anchor points for the seats and through

 GM in their (lack of) wisdom have flat seat mounting plates on one side of the seats and on the